-...and give the number of the homework being submitted when asked, and answer that, y, you do want to submit all of the files with of-interest-to-328 suffixes in the current directory.
+- ...then giving the number of the homework for which the files are being submitted when asked, - ...and then answering that, y, you do want to submit all of the files with of-interest-to-328 suffixes in the current directory. - (Remember, I don't mind if extra files get submitted as well -- I'd rather receive too many files that too few, and typing in all of the file names for each assignment is just too error-prone!)

-- (Remember, I don't mind if extra files get submitted as well -- I'd rather receive too many files that too few, and typing in all of the file names for each assignment is just too error-prone.) - you are expected to carefully check the list of files that the tool believes have been submitted, and make sure all of the files you hoped to submit were indeed submitted! - (The most common error is to try to run ~st10/328submit while in a different directory than where your files are.)
+• you are expected to carefully check the list of files that the ~st10/328submit tool believes have been submitted, and make sure all of the files you hoped to submit were indeed submitted!

+- (The most common error is to try to run ~st10/328submit while in a different directory than where your files-to-be-submitted are.)